ModelCloud/GPTQModel/README.md

 ### Evaluation and Quality Benchmarks

 GPTQModel inference is integrated into [lm-evaluation-hardness](https://github.com/EleutherAI/lm-evaluation-harness) and  [evalplus](https://github.com/evalplus/evalplus)
-we highly recommend avoid using PPL and use `lm-eval`/`evalplus` to validate post-quantization model quality.
+We highly recommend avoid using PPL and use `lm-eval`/`evalplus` to validate post-quantization model quality.

 ```
 # gptqmodel is integrated into lm-eval >= v0.4.6